Ann Donnelly: Federal judicial service

 On November 20, 2014, President Barack Obama nominated Donnelly to serve as a United States district judge of the United States District Court for the Eastern District of New York, to the seat vacated by Judge Sandra L. Townes, who assumed senior status on May 1, 2015.
 Senator Charles Schumer recommended Donnelly for the position.

 On December 16, 2014, her nomination was returned to the President due to the sine die adjournment of the 113th Congress.
 On January 7, 2015, President Obama renominated her to the same position.
 She received a hearing before the United States Senate Judiciary Committee on May 6, 2015.
 On June 4, 2015, her nomination was reported out of committee by a voice vote.
-On October 20, 2015, the Senate confirmed her nomination in a 95–2 vote.
+On October 20, 2015, the Senate confirmed her nomination by a 95–2 vote.
 She received her judicial commission on October 21, 2015.
 An investiture ceremony was held on January 22, 2016.

 Notable cases

 On January 28, 2017, Donnelly issued an emergency stay blocking part of an executive order issued by President Donald Trump from going into effect.
 The ruling enjoined the federal government from deporting individuals who had arrived in the country with valid visas or refugee status.
-Several minutes after Donnelly entered her order, another judge, Leonie M. Brinkema of the United States District Court for the Eastern District of Virginia, issued a temporary restraining order blocking the Trump administration from preventing the return of lawful permanent residents at Dulles International Airport.
+Several minutes after Donnelly entered her order, another judge, Leonie Brinkema of the United States District Court for the Eastern District of Virginia, issued a temporary restraining order blocking the Trump administration from preventing the return of lawful permanent residents at Dulles International Airport.

 She also tried the singer R. Kelly in his sex trafficking trial, where he was convicted of all charges.
 On June 29, 2022, Donnelly sentenced Kelly to 30 years in prison.